Under What Circumstances Does an Arc Flash Occur?

 What Role Does Equipment Age and Condition Play in Arc Flash Incidents?

 Aging electrical equipment and systems are more prone to insulation breakdown and other failures that can lead to an arcing fault.
 Regular inspection, maintenance, and testing are essential for mitigating this risk.
-Properly installed protective devices, such as circuit breakers, can quickly interrupt the flow of electricity in the event of an arcing fault, minimizing the severity of an arc flash.
+Properly installed protective devices, such as circuit breakers, can quickly interrupt the flow of electricity in the event of an arcing fault, minimizing the severity of an AF.
 Factors include:

 1. Aging Infrastructure: